All Episodes

 Yes, sir.

-And I haven't heard anybody on any of the news shows uh discuss uh the uh efficacy of him you know going to that after the bill is passed to eliminate parts of the budget that he doesn't support.
+And I haven't heard anybody on any of the news shows discuss the efficacy of him, you know, going to that after the bill is passed to eliminate parts of the budget that he doesn't support.

 And the other item I wanted to touch on was the bunker buster.

-Uh I was fortunate enough to be a young Air Force officer at Eglon Air Force Base in the early 1980s and 1990s when the basic technology that supported that program was being developed.
+I was fortunate enough to be a young Air Force officer at Eglin Air Force Base in the early 1980s and 1990s when the basic technology that supported that program was being developed.

-Uh the scientists there had to understand how materials uh you know uh reacted to being you know impacted, how we had to build electronics and develop technology to be able to even figure out how the process would work to be able to give the United States the capability capability that uh was so um soundly you know world changing last week.
+We had to build electronics and develop technology to be able to even figure out how the process would work to be able to give the United States the capability that was so soundly world-changing last week.

-And I'm one of the same people that that said that Joe Biden was cognitively strong and ignored his cognitive decline and said the borders were closed and inflation was transitory.
+The same people that said that Joe Biden was cognitively strong and ignored his cognitive decline and said the borders were closed and inflation was transitory.

 I mean, that's how sick the left has become.

-And it's gotten sicker uh with Mam Dani and AOC and Jasmine and the squad and grandpa Bernie and Pocahontas and the rest of them.
+And it's gotten sicker with Mamdani and AOC and Jasmine and the squad and Grandpa, Bernie, and Pocahontas and the rest of them.

-And they're out of touch with with working men and women.
+And they're out of touch with working men and women.

 Now they want to vote for the biggest tax increase in history.

-I mean, they're not even gonna vote for any of it.
+I mean, they're not even going to vote for any of it.

 Unbelievable.

-Well, I mean, but they're trying the process, they're basically saying our military failed.
+Well, I mean, but in the process, they're basically saying our military failed.

-If you want to be a part of the program, then we'll have the latest on uh Zoran Mamdani.
+Sean, if you want to be a part of the program, then we'll have the latest on Zoran Mamdani.

 Sean Hannity.